edgexfoundry/edgex-docs/docs_src/design/adr/security/0028-authentication.md

 This ADR proposes a layered authentication scheme, with the reverse proxy performing an initial check for all external requests, and EdgeX services themselves authenticating all internal and external requests.
-The layered approach is required, as some EdgeX endpoints such as `/api/v2/ping` must be anonymous for health-checking purposes.
+There are three reasons for the layered approach:

+1. Authentication at the proxy layer provides a choke point and policy enforcement points for incoming requests.
+   By customizing the behavior of the proxy-auth component, it is possible to allow access to some URLs and deny access to other URLs based on arbitrary criteria, such as source IP address, JWT-based claims, or user identity and role mappings.

+2. It means that individual microservices do not immediately need to implement fine-grained authorization to get the same effect as having custom policy enforcement at the proxy.

+3. It provides defense-in-depth against microservice implementation bugs and other technical debt that might otherwise put EdgeX microservices at risk.
+Getting a known response to `/core-data/api/v2/ping` as a result of an anonymous HTTP request would positively identify an EdgeX installation.
+   Similarly, an adopter porting their custom services to EdgeX 3.0 without adding authentication hooks could be vulnerable to outside attacks that might be mitigated by the additional check at the proxy layer.

-EdgeX microservices shall consult Vault to confirm JWT validity, and an NGINX reverse proxy shall use the [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) to delegate confirmation of JWT validity to Vault, as a mitigation for microservice-level implementation errors.
+EdgeX microservices shall utilize Vault to assess JWT validity and an NGINX reverse proxy shall use the [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) to delegate confirmation of JWT validity.
 TLS termination at the reverse proxy shall be enabled by default so as to be consistent with
 [ADR 0015 - Encryption between microservices](./0015-in-cluster-tls.md).